Where to Stay in London: A Local’s Tips

-All of London’s best museums are in the Kensington area, which makes it the answer when you’re wondering where to stay in London with a family.
+There are plenty of things to do in Kensington, including all of London’s best museums, which makes it the best answer when you’re wondering where to stay in London with a family.
 While staying in the area, you and your kids (if you’re travelling with them!) can enjoy the Natural History Museum, the Science Museum, the V&A, and more!
 This neighbourhood is located close to the main sights of London, without being right in the thick of it all.

 There are some great attractions in the area for those who aren’t travelling with kids; including Notting Hill and Portobello Market.
 And it’s only a quick tube ride to Harrods, Hyde Park and attractions like Buckingham Palace.

 Where to stay in Kensington & Chelsea

 Hostel: Astor Hyde Park is cosy style in the charming neighbourhood of Kensington.
 It features free fast WiFi and free PC access, 24 hour reception, an all you can eat breakfast for 1 and well equipped kitchens.
 You can also enjoy discounts at restaurants and coffee shops.
 Click here for rates and to book.